ForsbergPyschometrics/D3mirt/README.md

 An example of how the output can be described is as follows.

-> In Figures 7 and 8 we can see a tendency for a profile on age in which
+> In Figures 7 and 8 we can see a tendency for an age profile in which
 > younger individuals could be described as less oriented towards
 > Conformity.
 We can also observe a tendency for what could be an
 > interaction effect in which higher levels of Conformity seem to be